Equivariant twisted Real $K$-theory of compact Lie groups: Introduction

 \section{Introduction}

 Let $G$ be a compact connected Lie group.
-The Freed-Hopkins-Teleman Theorem (FHT) is a recent deep result which asserts a canonical isomorphism between the twisted equivariant $K$-homology of $G$ with its Verlinde algebra, the representation group of positive energy representations of the loop group $LG$ equipped with the intricately defined ring structure called fusion product (cf. \cite{Fr}, \cite{FHT1}, \cite{FHT2}, \cite{FHT3}, Theorem \ref{FHT}).
+The Freed-Hopkins-Teleman Theorem (FHT) is a recent deep result which asserts a canonical isomorphism between the twisted equivariant $K$-homology of $G$ with its Verlinde algebra, the representation group of positive energy representations of the loop group $LG$ equipped with the intricately defined ring structure called the fusion product (cf. \cite{Fr}, \cite{FHT1}, \cite{FHT2}, \cite{FHT3}, Theorem \ref{FHT}).
 The Verlinde algebra is an object of great interest in mathematical physics and algebraic geometry.
 One of the remarkable aspects of the Freed-Hopkins-Teleman Theorem is that it provides an algebro-topological approach to interpreting the fusion product, which is usually defined using conformal blocks or moduli spaces of $G$-bundles on Riemann surfaces (cf. \cite{Be}, \cite{BL} and \cite{V}).
-Moreover, the Freed-Hopkins-Teleman also provides the framework for a formulation of geometric quantization of q-Hamiltonian spaces (cf. \cite{M2} and \cite{M3}).
+Moreover, the Freed-Hopkins-Teleman Theorem also provides the framework for a formulation of geometric quantization of q-Hamiltonian spaces (cf. \cite{M2} and \cite{M3}).

 Motivated by the index theory of real elliptic operators, Atiyah introduced $KR$-theory in \cite{At}.
 It is a version of topological $K$-theory for the category of Real spaces, i.e. topological spaces with involutions (see Appendix for definition and basic properties), and used by Atiyah to derive the 8-periodicity of $KO$-theory from the 2-periodicity of complex $K$-theory. $KR$-theory can be regarded as a unifying thread of $KO$-theory, complex $K$-theory and $\mathit{KSC}$-theory (cf. \cite{At}).
-In recent years there is a rekindled interest in $KR$-theory; in particular it has found applications in string theory, as it classifies the D-brane charges in orientifold string theory (cf. \cite{DMR}).
-Seeing the possible applications in string theory we find it is of interest to obtain a generalization of FHT in the context of $KR$-theory.
-For simplicity, we will from now on assume in addition that $G$ is simple and simply-connected.
+In recent years there is a rekindled interest in $KR$-theory, motivated by its applications in mathematical physics, as it classifies the D-brane charges in orientifold string theory (see e.g. \cite{DFM} and \cite{DMR}) and provides invariants for topological phases and finer classification of topological insulators (\cite{FM}).
+It is due to these fascinating developments and the possible applications in those areas in mathematical physics that we find it is of interest to obtain a generalization of FHT in the context of $KR$-theory.
+For simplicity, we will only work on the case where $G$ is simple and simply-connected and the twists in $KR$-theory are ungraded.
+Note that FHT deals with more general compact Lie groups and $\mathbb{Z}_2$-graded twists.